-B. Contribution Deadline-The deadline for making an IRA contribution is your tax return due date (not including extensions).
+- A. Contributions Not Deducted-No deduction is allowed for Roth IRA contributions, including transfers, rollovers, and conversion contributions. - B. Contribution Deadline The deadline for making a Roth IRA contribution is your tax return due date (not including extensions).
 You may designate a contribution as a contribution for the preceding taxable year in a manner acceptable to us.
-For example, if you are a calendar-year taxpayer and you make your IRA contribution on or before your tax filing deadline.
-Your contribution is considered to have been made for the previous tax year if you designate it as such.
+For example, if you are a calendar-year taxpayer and you make your Roth IRA contribution on or before your tax filing deadline, your contribution is considered to have been made for the previous tax year if you designate it as such.

 If you are a member of the Armed Forces serving in a combat zone, hazardous duty area, or contingency operation, you may have an extended contribution deadline of 180 days after the last day served in the area.
 In addition, your contribution deadline for a particular tax year is also extended by the number of days that remained to file that year's tax return as of the date you entered the combat zone.
-This additional extension to make your IRA contribution cannot exceed the number of days between January 1 and your tax filing deadline, not including extensions.
+This additional extension to make your 1 and your tax filing deadline, not including extensions.

-- C. Tax Credit for Contributions-You may be eligible to receive a tax credit for your Traditional or Roth IRA contributions.
-This credit will be allowed in addition to any tax deduction that may apply, and may not exceed \$1,000 in a given year.
+- C. Tax Credit for Contributions-You may be eligible to receive a tax credit for your Roth IRA contributions.
+This credit may not exceed \$1,000 in a given year.
 You may be eligible for this tax credit if you are: - age 18 or older as of the close of the taxable year; - not a dependent of another taxpayer; and - not a full-time student.

 The credit is based upon your income (see chart below), and will range from 0 to 50 percent of eligible contributions.
-In order to determine the amount of your contributions, add all of the contributions made to your Traditional IRA and reduce these contributions by any distributions that you have taken during the testing period.
+In order to determine the amount of your contributions, add all of the contributions made to your Roth IRA and reduce these contributions by any distributions that you have taken during the testing period.
 The testing period begins two years prior to the year for which the credit is sought and ends on the tax return due date (including extensions) for the year for which the credit is sought.
 In order to determine your tax credit, multiply the applicable percentage from the chart below by the amount of your contributions that do not exceed \$2,000.